wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-hybrid/includes/move-users.md

-Whether a user is located on-premises or in the cloud is known as the user’s Skype for Business home:
+Whether a user is located on-premises or in the cloud is known as the user's Skype for Business home:

 - Users who are homed on-premises interact with on-premises Skype for Business servers.
 - Users who are homed online may interact with Skype for Business Online service.

 Teams users inherently have a Skype for Business home whether they use Skype for Business or not.
 If you have on-premises Skype for Business users that are also using Teams (side by side), those users are homed on-premises.

 When you move a user online, you can either allow them to use Skype for Business Online (and, optionally, Teams) or you can make them Teams Only.
-If your organization is already using Teams, it’s strongly recommended that you move them to Teams Only mode, which will ensure that routing of all incoming chats and calls lands in their Teams client.
+If your organization is already using Teams, it's strongly recommended that you move them to Teams Only mode, which will ensure that routing of all incoming chats and calls lands in their Teams client.

 ## Moving users